bunomonteiro/grid.css/README.md

 # Grid.css
 A simple, responsive, mobile first and and without dependencies 16-columns grid system.
 See a demo: [Grid Demo]

 Don't worry about the size.
-Minified and gzipped is less than 3.5kb.
+Minified and gzipped is about 3.5kb.

 ### Version
-1.1.0
+1.2.0

 ### Maintained by
 [Bruno Monteiro][b'uno], also known as [b'uno]. ([linkedin] - [hashcode] - [twitter] - [facebook])